Necessary Conditions In Infinite-Horizon Control Problem That Need No Asymptotic Assumptions: The main results

-Then the conclusion of Theorem~\ref{7} holds. \end{theorem} The proofs of these theorems are presented in Section~\ref{f}. \begin{remark} The condition of the convexity of $\mathcal{C}_{\as}$ is a strong requirement and its verification is difficult in the general case.
-However, this verification can be simple in the case of linear dynamics and in the one-dimensional case (see Example~\ref{aaa}).
-The verification in the absence of the asymptotic constraint ($\mathcal{C}_{\as}=\mathbb{X}$) is also understood. \end{remark} \begin{remark} Condition \eqref{WAKK} can possess the continuum of solutions of \eqref{sys_psi}, but it is inescapable.
+\end{theorem} The proofs of these theorems are presented in Section~\ref{ff}. \begin{remark} Conditions \eqref{WAKKa}--\eqref{WAKKd} can possess the continuum of solutions to \eqref{sys_psi}, but it is inescapable.
 In Example~\ref{1}, the cost functional oscillates at infinity.
 It was enough that in the corresponding infinite-horizon control problem (with a fixed initial state) the dimension of the family of optimal processes reaches $\dim \mathbb{X}$.
-Since the dynamics and integrand in this example are also linear in $x$, the same dimension is inevitable for {an} arbitrary transversality condition on co-state arcs.
-This example demonstrates that for the weakly overtaking optimal criterion, without additional asymptotic assumptions, there is no hope to construct an explicit transversality condition on co-state arcs consistent with \eqref{maxH}.
-However, in Example~\ref{1}, each optimal process system \eqref{sys_psi}, \eqref{maxH}, \eqref{WAKK} has a unique solution; furthermore, each co-state arc satisfies \eqref{WAKK} iff this arc corresponds to some weakly overtaking optimal process.
-Therefore, inclusion \eqref{WAKK} is the tightest of all conditions on co-state arcs for the weakly overtaking criterion. \end{remark} \begin{remark} The lower semicontinuity of map \eqref{gad3} precludes some ill-posedness pathology in the original problem.
-In particular, it guarantees the well-posedness of the functional value in regard to small perturbation of the initial condition.
-The lower semicontinuity of map \eqref{gad3} holds if this map \eqref{gad3} coincides with the corresponding epigraphical (in particular, uniform) limit; see Remark~\ref{g12} below.
-One could also require the motion, control, and/or functional to remain within a certain class of functions \cite{brodskii,aucl,norv,kr_as,slovak,Tauchnitz}.
+Since the dynamics and integrand in this example are also linear in $x$, the same dimension is inevitable for the inclusion of {a} boundary necessary condition on co-state arcs.
+Furthermore, in this example inclusion \eqref{WAKKa} is the tightest of all boundary conditions on co-state arcs for the weakly overtaking criterion.
+This example demonstrates that, for the weakly overtaking criterion without additional asymptotic assumptions, there is no hope to construct an explicit boundary condition on co-state arcs consistent with \eqref{maxH}. \end{remark} \begin{remark} The conditions of Theorems~\ref{9} and~\ref{8} are assumed that a function $l$ is Lipschitz continuous (see $(H0)$).
+In the case of a lower semicontinuous at $\hjk{y}(0)$ function $\check{l}:\mathbb{X}\to\mathbb{R}$ one can introduce new dynamics $\check{f}(t,x,a,u)\equiv{f}(t,x,u)$ and integrand $\check{f}_0(t,x,a,u)\equiv{f}_0(t,x,u)$ on $\mathbb{R}_+\times\mathbb{X}\times\mathbb{R}\times\mathbb{U}$ with a new initial condition $\check{\mathcal{C}}_0\rav \cl\epi(\check{l}+\imath_{\mathcal{C}_0})$ and new endpoint cost $(x,a)\mapsto a$.
+Then, together with the corresponding transversality condition at infinity (either \eqref{WAKKa}, or \eqref{AKKa}), each of Theorems~\ref{9} and~\ref{8} yields the transversality condition at zero:

-However, the condition of the lower semicontinuity of map \eqref{gad3} can be verified in terms of the problem data.
-Indeed, assume that the family of maps